Paul30hub/Fourier_transform_drawing/doc/source/index.rst

 =================================================

-This package was made as a project in the software devlopment course `Link <https://github.com/bcharlier/HMMA238>`_ The main goal of the package is to reproduce an image using Fourier transform.
+This package was created as a group project in the software devlopment course `HMMA238 <https://github.com/bcharlier/HMMA238>`_

+The main goal of the package is to reproduce an image and drawing it using Fourier transform.

 Contents
 ^^^^^^^^^

 .. toctree::
    :maxdepth: 1
-   :Caption: Installation, requirements, how to use, contacts and sources
+   :Caption: To begin

    install/installation.rst
    install/requirements.rst